darksidelemm/neopixel-doa-display/README.md

 # Neopixel-based Radio Direction-of-Arrival Display

-A display for Kerberos-SDR Direction-of-Arrival data.
+A display for Kraken-SDR Direction-of-Arrival data.
 Accepts DoA data via UDP broadcast messages.
 See it in action here: https://www.youtube.com/watch?v=ZPM3dys5GAA

+**Updated 2022-07-12 to work with the output from krakensdr_doa, in particular the different ranges of confidence and reported power levels.**

 Apologies for the poor / limited documentation - this was very much a weekend project!